 My favorite spring cocktails are made with gin, and for good reason.
 Crisp juniper and citrus pair beautifully with spring produce like ripe strawberries and tangy rhubarb.
 Gin also works well in floral cocktails, another spring staple.

-I recently made this Strawberry Rhubarb Syrup Recipe for our sister site, Moody Pantry, and I was immediately inspired to pair it with a gin and ginger.
+I recently made this Strawberry Rhubarb Syrup Recipe and I was immediately inspired to pair it with a gin and ginger.
 Ginger adds a zesty note that complements both the sour rhubarb and the sweet strawberries.

 Strawberry rhubarb syrup is also the perfect spring addition to a classic Mimosa.
 Find that easy recipe and more cocktail inspiration over on Instagram!